Geometric noise spectrum in interferometers: Spectrum of light ray quantum fluctuations

-\paragraph{Momentum space} Let us now rewrite $h_\pm(\tau)$ in momentum space where we transform with respect to the full spacetime coordinate\footnote{The factor $1/p_0$ creates a IR divergence that is regulated via an $i\epsilon$ prescription.
-Indeed as we just explained in \eqref{eqn:ieps}, this factor should be understood as $1/(p_0+i\epsilon)$.}
+Introducing the Fourier transform of $h_\pm(\tau)$ with respect to the full spacetime coordinate\footnote{The factor $1/p_0$ creates a IR divergence that is regulated via an $i\epsilon$ prescription.
+Indeed as we just explained in \eqref{eqn:ieps}, this factor should be understood as $1/(p_0+i\epsilon)$.}, we write

-To arrive at the last equality, we assumed no spatial boundary for our manifold.
-It is convenient to introduce the following tensor